 "It's a simple solution that doesn't cost a fortune," says Rémy Dubas, one of Ecocean's divers.
 Biohut is basically installed at the initiative of the port, which will bear part of the costs, between 10,000 and 70,000 euros for four modules.
 Around 20 per cent is paid by Agence Région Sud, and Agence de l'Eau also subsidizes this marine protection measure.

-In the Mediterranean, Biohuts have already been installed at 26 locations, including 15 on the Côte d'Azur: for example in Monaco, Cannes, Antibes, Marseille and Fréjus.
+In the Mediterranean, Biohuts have already been installed at 26 locations, including 15 on the Côte d'Azur, including Monaco, Cannes, Antibes, Marseille and Fréjus.
 All of these ports are committed to improving water quality both in and around the port and are certified with Ecocean for being environmentally responsible ports.
 Not far from Golfe-Juan, a rare and endangered species of brown grouper was sighted in another port where a Biohut is installed, Sabrina Palmieri reports with pleasure.
 "Perhaps we will soon see one here too.
 I hope so!"

-The small inauguration ceremony that followed was attended by the president of the Port, Pierre Rayon, Harbour Master Alexandre Joskowicz and the Mayor of Golfe-Juan-Vallauris, Michelle Saluchi.
+The small inauguration ceremony that followed was attended by Pierre Rayon, the President of Port Camille Rayon, Harbour Master Alexandre Joskowicz and the Mayor of Golfe-Juan-Vallauris, Michelle Saluchi.
 The primary school children showed great interest in sea life.
-After the workshops, in which they eagerly participated, the children looked at the information flyers.
-Next year, the students will come back to watch their progress together with the Ecocean team.
-Until then, everyone can look down from the quay at the freshly installed Biohuts and watch what's going on in the fish kindergarten.
+After the workshops, in which they eagerly participated, the children looked at the displays and information flyers.
+Next year, the students will come back to watch the progress of the Biohuts together with the Ecocean team.